Skip to main content

 Grades 7-12

-Overview: The Autism Program serves students with Autism Spectrum Disorders.
-The staffing ratio is 6 students: 1 teacher: 1 classroom aide with additional support personnel.
-The program is designed to meet the individual cognitive, social, and communication needs of each student.
-Meaningful instruction is provided in a highly structured and visual format.
-Related service therapies, and behavioral and social-emotional supports are provided as indicated in the Individual Education Plan (IEP).
+Overview: Autism Program 6:1:1 serves students diagnosed with Autism Spectrum Disorder (ASD) and is designed to meet the individual cognitive, social, and communication needs of each student.
+Meaningful instruction is provided in a highly structured and visual format, with a staffing ratio of 6 students: 1 teacher: 1 classroom aide and additional support personnel.

 Two people play a piano, focused on sheet music.